 Administration of final exams through the Accessibility Resources office requires careful planning because of space and staffing limitations.
-Special test administration needs for students who need to use computers as an accommodation in order to complete exams, students whose classes require computer and/or internet access to complete exams, students who are enrolled in art classes in which slides must be viewed to complete the exam, or students who are enrolled in music classes for which selections must be played on a CD player must be considered early to reserve the appropriate locations and secure additional proctors.
-Faculty who know that their final exams will require access to a computer, viewing of art slides, or listening to excerpts of music on a CD player should notify Accessibility Resources at least one month prior to the exam date to ensure that there is adequate space, equipment, and staff to cover the request in Accessibility Resources during final exams.
+Special test administration needs for students who need to use computers as an accommodation to complete exams, students whose classes require computer and/or internet access to complete exams, students who are enrolled in art classes in which slides must be viewed to complete the exam, or students who are enrolled in music classes for which selections must be played must be considered early to reserve the appropriate locations and secure additional proctors.
+Faculty who know that their final exams will require access to a computer, viewing of art slides, or listening to excerpts of music should notify Accessibility Resources at least one month prior to the exam date to ensure that there is adequate space, equipment, and staff to cover the request in Accessibility Resources during final exams.